DinoBansigan/PopularPosts/README.md

 `https://popularposts.dinobansigan.com/?alias=dino&max=5`

 To use this app on your Write.as blog/site, you can either use the existing app at `https://popularposts.dinobansigan.com/`, pass in your parameter values and embed it in a post via iFrame.
-Or you can clone this repo, build out the solution and upload the app onto your webserver of choice, and use the app from there.
+Or you can clone this repo, build out the solution and upload the static site app onto your webserver of choice, and use the app from there.